-Keep your feet feeling cozy with up to 50% off select Uggs
+Keep your feet feeling cozy with up to 30% off select Uggs

 Ugg is opening its closet doors to bring you the best deals on the coziest footwear.
-Starting Thursday, 85 styles for men, women, and kids are up to 50% off, meaning many of the most beloved Uggs are available for less than $100 in the Ugg Closet sale.
+Over 100 styles for men, women, and kids are up to 30% off, meaning many of the most beloved Uggs are available for less than $100 in the Ugg Closet sale.

-Of the styles up for grabs, guys should consider slipping their feet into a pair of these fan-favorite Neumel Boots ($74.99, originally $125; ugg.com) in charcoal or chestnut, while women can choose from a slew of sneakers and slip-ons — the Hailey Loafer ($49.99, originally $100; ugg.com) is a particularly trendy choice — that are perfect for the chillier seasons.

-And it's not just shoes; plenty of ultra warm outerwear, loungewear, and other apparel and accessories is up for grabs at lower than usual prices.
+Of the styles up for grabs, guys should consider slipping their feet into a pair of these fan-favorite Neumel Utility Boots ($83.99, originally $140; ugg.com) in stout, while women can choose from a slew of sneakers and slip-ons — the Classic Mini Fluff ($104.99, originally $150; ugg.com) is a particularly trendy choice — that are perfect for the chillier seasons.
+And it's not just shoes; plenty of ultra warm outerwear, loungewear, and other apparel and accessories are up for grabs at lower than usual prices.

 But don't drag your feet when it comes to these deals.
 The Ugg Closet sale will close its doors indefinitely by next Wednesday, and your favorite styles, sizes, and colors are likely to sell out even sooner.